 End of internship:

 A committee of Gates Center faculty will select highly qualified undergraduates to work full-time in laboratories located at the University of Colorado Anschutz Medical Campus.

 Applicants will be contacted by email starting the week of March 12, 2018.
-Applicants will have seven days to accept the internship offer and will be asked to sign a letter of acceptance agreeing to complete the program requirements.
+Applicants will have 3 business days to accept the internship offer and will be asked to sign a letter of acceptance agreeing to complete the program requirements.
 Please note that GSIP is a full-time training program that spans 1 weeks.
 Therefore, fellows may not combine their research work with any other daytime commitments.

 Eligibility and Requirements

 undergraduate students that are in a science-related major and that are

 enrolled in an undergraduate program at the time of application are eligible to

 apply.
 Former GSIP interns are highly encouraged to apply.